 ØØØØ is an arbitrary length unique code in alphanumeric characters.

-Support files should follow a similar naming, and if useful, the product specification can include a differentiating character or code in the ‘ØØØØ’ space of the file name.
+If useful, the Product Specification can include a differentiating character or code (for example the underscore (_) character) in the ‘ØØØØ’ space of the file name.

+Support files should follow a similar naming.

 Metadata

 Metadata is data about data.
-In S-100 the primary purposes of metadata are to provide information about the identification, spatial and temporal extent, quality, application schema, spatial reference system, and distribution of digital geographic data.
+In S-100 the primary purposes of metadata are to provide information about the identification; spatial and temporal extent; quality; application schema; spatial reference system; and distribution of digital geographic data.
 It is applicable to the cataloguing of datasets, clearinghouse activities, and the full description of geographic and non-geographic resources.

-Metadata can satisfy a number of uses; data discovery, distribution and on-line references (URL) for on-line viewing, data use, details of data creation, data fitness, data sharing, data management, etc.
+Metadata can satisfy a number of uses: Data discovery; distribution and on-line references (URL) for on-line viewing; data use; details of data creation; data fitness; data sharing; data management; etc.